SteveALee/fullmeasure-blog/source/_posts/gotek-in-xp-50.md

 Unless I upgrade the Gotek hardware I will need to keep track of the slot numbers for each image file.
 By default, FastFloppy assigns slot numbers automatically but does not explain how.
 Perhaps based on FAT directory order?
 It is also possible to use a config file to change to using image filenames that include the slot number.

 The green LED is on all the time.
 I'm not sure if this is expected or it should flash during access.
 Not an issue at all.

+The docs say WinImage is shareware (cost $30 after 30 days) but as it's no longer developed that might not be required.
+A possible alternative seems to be freeware ImgBurn but I have not tried it.